 - An isolation room for students with symptoms with a staff member or health professional

 - Cleaning throughout the day and nightly disinfecting

 - Clear communication with families and the school community

 If a student or teacher feels sick, they have to stay home and, if their symptoms are consistent with COVID-19, get tested.
 If a student feels symptoms while at school, they will be isolated by a dedicated staff member until they are picked up by their parent.
 Staff members who became symptomatic at school must immediately leave the building.

 “On top of having the medical personnel available to each school, we're going to have a very strong presence in our schools, from the Test and Trace Corps as well, to make sure in the event of any case that there's immediate follow-up at the school level,” de Blasio said.

 The DOE is working with DOHMH and the NYC Test + Trace Corps to facilitate fast action and prevent the spread of COVID-19.
 Decisions to quarantine classrooms or close schools will be based off of the conclusions of potential investigations.
 The details of potential investigative conclusions are outlined below:

 Parents might be concerned about how their kids will handle going back to school, and Carranza noted that schools will integrate social-emotional learning and “trauma-informed care” into instruction and prioritize providing students with mental health support.
 We will share more details on these plans as they become available.

 Bookmark this page on your browser to check back for more information as the summer progresses.
 The DOE will also host a series of Family & Student Information Sessions, Carranza’s document says, to answer any questions you might have.
-You can follow NYMetroParents for school updates as well, and subscribe to our daily newsletter for a dose of summer fun inspiration every day that will help get you through the summer.
+You can follow NYMetroParents for school updates as well, and subscribe to our newsletter.
 This school year will be an unprecedented one, but we’re here to help you figure out the best decisions for your family.